-Complies 🗹 Complies partially \square Explain □ Not applicable □ 59.
+Complies 🗹 Complies partially $\Box$ Explain 🗆 Not applicable 🗆 ------------ --------------------------- ----------- ------------------

+59. Que el pago de los componentes variables de la remuneración quede sujeto a una comprobación 59.
 That the payment of variable remuneration components be subject to sufficient verification that previously established performance or other conditions have effectively been met.
-Entities must include in their annual report on director remuneration the criteria for the time required and methods used for this verification depending on the nature and characteristics of each variable component. of the paymer nt of a portion of variable remuneration c reduction ('malus') clause for the deferral omponents that would imply their total or at date that would make this advisable.
-Complies 🗹 Complies partially □ Explain □ Not applicable □ n related to company rest auditor's report and that v into account any reservations that might aid results.
-61. That a material po Complies partially ☐ rtion of executive directors s referenced to the share s' variable remur Not applicable □ neration be linked to the delivery of shares Complies 🗹 Complies partially □ Explain [□ Not applicable □ ectors be prohibited from ave been allocated under remuneration nership or exercising options or rights until options or rig equivalent to hts, a net economic expe osure to change int of his or hei at the time of the transfer or exercise of es in the share price for a market value r fixed annual remuneration through the nts. costs related to their acquisition or, follo owing a favoural or may need to sell in order to meet the ble assessment by the Appointments and ry situations as may arise and so require.
-Complies 🗹 Complies partially □ Explain N ot applicable □ of the variable remur neration components in the he event that p wing the company to demand repayment ayment was not in accordance with the data subsequently shown to have been Complies 🗹 Complies partially □ Explain [□ Not applicable □ annual remuneration ntil the company n amount equivalent to two years of total has been able to verify that the director syment.
-For the purpo ses of this recommendation on, payments for r contractual resolution will be considered to include any payments the accrual of which or the obligation to pay which arises as a consequence of or on the occasion of the termination of the contractual relationship between the director and the company, including amounts not previously vested of long-term savings schemes and amounts paid by virtue of post- contractual non-competition agreements.
-Complies ☑ Complies partially □ Explain □ Not applicable □ Indicate report. e whether any board members voted against or abstained wi ith respect to the approval of this □ Yes ☑ No
+Entities must include in their annual report on director remuneration the criteria for the time required and methods used for this verification depending on the nature and characteristics of each variable component.

+That, additionally, companies consider the inclusion of a reduction ('malus') clause for the deferral of the payment of a portion of variable remuneration components that would imply their total or partial loss if an event were to occur prior to the payment date that would make this advisable.

+Complies $\square$ Complies partially $\square$ Explain $\square$ Not applicable $\square$

+60. That remuneration related to company results should take into account any reservations that might appear in the external auditor's report and that would diminish said results.

+Complies $\square$ Complies partially $\square$ Explain $\square$ Not applicable $\square$

+61. That a material portion of executive directors' variable remuneration be linked to the delivery of shares or financial instruments referenced to the share price.

+62. That once shares or options or financial instruments have been allocated under remuneration systems, executive directors be prohibited from transferring ownership or exercising options or rights until a term of at least three years has elapsed.

+An exception is made in cases where the director has, at the time of the transfer or exercise of options or rights, a net economic exposure to changes in the share price for a market value equivalent to at least twice the amount of his or her fixed annual remuneration through the ownership of shares, options or other financial instruments.

+The foregoing shall not apply to shares that the director may need to sell in order to meet the costs related to their acquisition or, following a favourable assessment by the Appointments and Remuneration Committee, to deal with such extraordinary situations as may arise and so require.

+Complies Image: Complies partially Image: Complies partially Image: Complication of the second sec

+63. That contractual arrangements should include a clause allowing the company to demand repayment of the variable remuneration components in the event that payment was not in accordance with the performance conditions or when payment was made based on data subsequently shown to have been inaccurate.

+Complies $\square$ Complies partially $\square$ Explain $\square$ Not applicable $\square$

+64. That payments for contract resolution should not exceed an amount equivalent to two years of total annual remuneration and should not be paid until the company has been able to verify that the director has fulfilled all previously established criteria or conditions for payment.

+For the purposes of this recommendation, payments for contractual resolution will be considered to include any payments the accrual of which or the obligation to pay which arises as a consequence of or on the occasion of the termination of the contractual relationship between the director and the company, including amounts not previously vested of long-term savings schemes and amounts paid by virtue of post- contractual non-competition agreements.

+Indicate whether any board members voted against or abstained with respect to the approval of this report.